VirtusLab/besom/README.md

 ```

 ### Initialize your code with a template
-You can start writing your own code at this point but to help you set up Besom comes with Pulumi templates.
+You can start writing your code at this point but to help you set up Besom comes with Pulumi templates.
 More information about templates in `./template/README`

-To initialize your poject with chosen template run this in empty folder for your infrastrucure:
+To initialize your project with chosen template run this in an empty folder:
 ```shell
 pulumi new ${path_to_the_template}
 ```